Artificial Intelligence

 The goal of an agentic workflow is not merely technological — it is fundamentally financial.
 A well-designed system can save hundreds of hours of work and eliminate hidden costs linked to human error.

-The initial investment in an agentic architecture is often recouped within weeks, provided you target high-volume, low-decision-complexity processes first.
+The initial investment in an agentic architecture is often recouped within weeks to a few months, provided you target high-volume, low-decision-complexity processes first.

 Pitfalls to avoid